oznerT/VersionCompletaPortafolio/README.md

     position: 'Project Manager at UrbanTech ',
     img: 'assets/review3.png',
     review:
-      'I can’t say enough good things about Adrian.
+      'I can’t say enough good things about Renzo.
 He was able to take our complex project requirements and turn them into a seamless, functional website.
 His problem-solving abilities are outstanding.', },
   {
     id: 4,